MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/governance-disciplines.md

 Azure Activity Log can be used to set up [resource health alerts](/azure/service-health/resource-health-alert-monitor-guide) and remain informed on current and historical health status of the [agent's pods](/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli#6-view-azure-arc-agents-for-kubernetes), review [management best practices](management-disciplines.md).
 An [Azure Arc-enabled Kubernetes cluster will be shown offline](/azure/azure-arc/kubernetes/conceptual-agent-architecture) if the service has not received an agent heartbeat for 15 minutes, review the [Azure Arc-enabled Kubernetes connectivity best practices](./network-connectivity.md) to make sure the agent can connect to Azure's endpoints securely.

-### Role-based access controls
+### Role-based access controls (RBAC)

-Once a Kubernetes cluster is onboarded you will be able to assign [Azure Role-based Access Controls](/azure/role-based-access-control/overview) to the Azure Arc-enabled resource, follow the [least privilege principle](/security/benchmark/azure/baselines/arc-enabled-security-baseline#pa-7-follow-just-enough-administration-least-privilege-principle) users, groups or applications assigned with roles like "Contributor" or "Owner" are able to execute operations like deploying extensions which perform actions as "ClusterAdmin" and can have a cluster-wide impact.
+Once a Kubernetes cluster is onboarded you will be able to assign [Azure Role-based Access Controls (RBAC)](/azure/role-based-access-control/overview) to the Azure Arc-enabled resource, follow the [least privilege principle](/security/benchmark/azure/baselines/arc-enabled-security-baseline#pa-7-follow-just-enough-administration-least-privilege-principle) users, groups or applications assigned with roles like "Contributor" or "Owner" are able to execute operations like deploying extensions which perform actions as "ClusterAdmin" and can have a cluster-wide impact.
 These roles should be used with caution to limit the possible "blast radius" or eventually be replaced by custom roles.

-Consider the sensitive data that is sent to the Azure Monitor Log Analytics workspace, the same RBAC principle should be applied to the data itself.
+Consider the sensitive data that is sent to the Azure Monitor Log Analytics workspace, the same role-based access controls (RBAC) principle should be applied to the data itself.
 Azure Arc-enabled Kubernetes provides RBAC access to log data collected by the Log Analytics agent, stored in the Log Analytics workspace the cluster is registered to.
 Review how to implement granular Log Analytics Workspace access in the [designing your Azure Monitor Logs deployment documentation](/azure/azure-monitor/logs/design-logs-deployment#access-control-overview).

 [Integrate your Azure Arc-enabled Kubernetes cluster with Azure Active Directory](/azure/azure-arc/kubernetes/azure-rbac) this will allow you to use Azure role assignments for a more granular control on who has access and permissions on Azure Arc-enabled Kubernetes cluster resources.

 This integration works natively with Kubernetes _ClusterRoleBinding_ and _RoleBinding_ object types and effectively consolidates authorization to your Kubernetes cluster with Azure AD as the central identity and access management service.
 By using Azure AD you get full auditing and tracing of changes done in the cluster as well as any authorization event.